ehienabs/databotsgcp/README.md

 Cloud Build is a serverless service which executes builds on GCP as a series of steps as defined in a configuration file.

-The builds are executed by Cloud Builder, which are themselves container images that allow you run commands.
+The builds are executed by Cloud Builders, which are themselves container images that allow you run commands.

 ### Getting Started